Families Keeping Connected on the Road

 - Setting Priorities: It is important to set priorities for those times when there isn't enough internet to go around.
 By setting priorities at the beginning, you'll manage family expectations and everyone should know and understand what comes first.

 Lack of coverage, poor signal or an overcrowded network can all cause a "shortage" of internet, even if you've planned and have a good mobile internet arsenal.
 When kids, in particular, know ahead of time that they can't watch Youtube when the internet is "bad" because Mom has to work, then that can cut down tremendously on family drama.

-Likewise, Dad doesn't binge The Walking Dead when the kids need to be online for school.
+Likewise, Dad knows he shouldn't binge his favorite show when the kids need to be online for school.